Irene Ighodaro: Life

 Ighodaro maintained a private medical practice and was a member of a number of western Nigerian medical advisory committees.
 She consulted the World Health Organization on child and maternal health and authored the book Baby's First Year.
-She also chaired the University of Benin Teaching Hospital's board of management and was a member of the YWCA World Executive Committee.
+She also helped set up the University of Benin Teaching Hospital, modelling it after the Royal Victoria Infirmary and was the first chair of its board of management and was a member of the YWCA World Executive Committee.
+She presided over the Nigerian National Council of Women’s Societies and Association of University Women.
 She was made a Member of the Order of the British Empire (MBE) in 1958.